lttng/lttng-docs/contents/installing-lttng/desktop-distributions/debian.md

 id: debian
 ---

-Debian wheezy (stable) and previous versions are not supported; you will need to build and install LTTng packages
+Debian wheezy (stable) and previous versions are not supported; you need to build and install LTTng packages
 [from source](#doc-building-from-source) for those.